top of page

 TRAINING

-Course Title: Empowering Mentors: Leadership and Community Building
+Course Title: Empowering Specialist: Leadership and Community Building

 Target Audience: Aspiring mentors, youth leaders, community organizers, and nonprofit professionals.